-3. Entry requirements for the Physician Associate National Certification Examination
+2. Entry requirements for the Physician Associate National Examination

-The Physician Associate National Certification Examination has been designed for candidates who have completed the requirements of the Competence and Curriculum Framework for the Physician Assistant within a UK university postgraduate programme in Physician Associate Studies (either as a postgraduate diploma or a master's course) and had completion signed off by their relevant university exam board.
+The Physician Associate National Examination has been designed for candidates who have completed the requirements of the Competence and Curriculum Framework for the Physician Assistant within a UK university postgraduate programme in Physician Associate Studies (either as a postgraduate diploma or a master's course) and had completion of their postgraduate programme formally confirmed to the Royal College of Physicians (RCP) assessment unit by their relevant university exam board.

 Applications to sit the national examination will only be accepted upon receipt of formal confirmation from the university that the candidate has completed the requirements outlined above.
+Provisional declarations of eligibility cannot be accepted as proof of a candidate's completion of their postgraduate programme.
+Where formal confirmation is not received by the required deadline a candidate's application will be withdrawn and a full refund provided.

-3.1 Limited number of attempts
+2.1 Limited number of attempts

-Candidates are permitted a maximum of three attempts at each part of the Physician Associate National Certification Examination.
-After three unsuccessful attempts at a component of the National Certification Examination, a candidate will no longer be eligible for any further attempts at either examination component, will not be able to complete the Physician Associate National Certification Examination, and will not be able to apply for entry onto the Physician Associate Managed Voluntary Register (PAMVR).
+Candidates are permitted a maximum of four attempts at each part of the Physician Associate National Examination.
+After four unsuccessful attempts at a component of the Physician Associate National Examination, a candidate will no longer be eligible for any further attempts at either examination component, will not be able to complete the Physician Associate National Examination, and will not be able to apply for entry onto the Physician Associate Managed Voluntary Register (PAMVR).

-3.2 Physician Associate National Certification Examination eligibility period
+2.2 Physician Associate National Examination eligibility period

-Candidates may take the KBA and clinical components of the Physician Associate National Certification Examination in either order.
-Candidates have 14 months from the date of notification that they have successfully completed their first component to then pass the second component (be this the KBA or clinical examination).
-Candidates who do not complete the second component within 14 months of completing the first will be required to retake the previously completed component.

-Candidates who retake and pass a component will receive a new 14-month eligibility period, beginning when they receive their results.
+Candidates may take the KBA and OSCE components of the Physician Associate National Examination in either order.
+Candidates have 18 months from the date of notification that they have successfully completed their first component to then pass the second component (be this the KBA or OSCE).
+Candidates who do not complete the second component within 18 months of completing the first will be required to retake the previously completed component.
+Candidates who retake and pass a component will receive a new 18-month eligibility period, beginning when they receive their results.

-3.3 Application process
+2.3 Application process

-Details of how to apply are given on the Physician Associate National Certification Examination website.
+Details of how to apply are given on the Physician Associate National Examination website.